JCR94/multinational-retail-data-centralisation/README.md

 ## Project description

 This project is part of the AICore immersive course in data engineering.
-The goal of this project is to extract data from multiple different sources, clean it, and collect it in a common database the make the data more accessible and readable by other team members.
+The goal of this project is to extract data from multiple different sources, clean it, and collect it in a common database to make the data more accessible and readable by other team members.

 The data revolves around the retail of a variety of products, and is spread across six tables as follows:
 - `dim_card_details`